Julius Malema: Nationalisation and land expropriation

+Legal issues

 Khwezi hate speech: March 2010

-In January 2009, Malema told a student gathering at the Cape Peninsula University of Technology that Khwezi, the woman who accused Jacob Zuma of rape in 2005, "had a nice time" with Zuma because she stayed in the morning to ask for "breakfast and taxi money".
-Sonke Gender Justice filed a complaint in the Equality Court of South Africa and on 15 March 2010, Malema was convicted of hate speech.
+In January 2009, Malema told a student gathering at the Cape Peninsula University of Technology that Khwezi, the woman who accused Jacob Zuma of rape in 2005 (of which he was acquitted), "had a nice time" with Zuma because she stayed in the morning to ask for "breakfast and taxi money".
+Non-profit organisation Sonke Gender Justice filed a complaint in the Equality Court of South Africa and, on 15 March 2010, Malema was convicted of hate speech.
 He was required to issue an unconditional apology and pay a fine of R50,000 to a centre for abused women.

 "Shoot the Boer" song: 2010–2022

-In March 2010, at a rally at the University of Johannesburg, Malema sang parts of "Dubul' ibhunu", an anti-apartheid song whose lyrics mean "Shoot the Boer" (where "boer" refers roughly to any Afrikaans-speaking white person) in Nguni languages.
+In March 2010, at a rally at the University of Johannesburg, Malema sang parts of "Dubul' ibhunu", an anti-apartheid song whose lyrics mean "Shoot the Boer" (where "boer" refers roughly to any Afrikaans-speaking white person) in Nguni languages while thousands of his supporters cheered in approval while pointing their fingers in the air like guns.
 The song had been popularised by ANC Youth League activist Peter Mokaba in the 1990s and the South African Human Rights Commission had denounced it as hate speech in 2007.
 Malema's revival of the song provoked outrage and a formal complaint by Afriforum.